primaulia/challenge/README.md

 ### Item

-- Assumed that it's a polymorphic model because it can be a `Product` item or `Component` item
+- Assumed that it's a STI model because it can be a `Product` item or `Component` item
 - We rename the `type` keyword to `item_type` because that's a reserved keyword

 This README would normally document whatever steps are necessary to get the